Norwich Cathedral: Bosses

-The bosses of Norwich Cathedral are one of the world's greatest mediaeval sculptural treasures, and certainly a near miraculous survival of the iconoclasm from the Tudor and English Civil War periods.
+The bosses of Norwich Cathedral are one of the world's greatest mediaeval sculptural treasures, and a near miraculous survival of the iconoclasm from the Tudor and English Civil War periods.
 They have been described by the church historian Charles John Philip Cave as "undoubtedly the most important series in the country".
 There are over 1,000 bosses; the earliest subjects are natural, mostly flowers and foliage.
 Then come figural representations such as foliate men, acrobats, mythical animals, hunting scenes and single bosses which show a story such as events from the lives of the saints.
 Then there are narratives which tell a story in a sequence of bosses.
 The nave vault shows the history of the world from the creation.
 Later bosses revert to foliage or formal subjects such as coats of arms.

 The bosses can be seen most clearly in the cloisters, where they are lower than those elsewhere.
 The east range has much foliage, and a sequence of the Passion of Jesus.
 The north range has the Resurrection and scenes of Mary, mother of Jesus and the saints.
 The south and west walk have the Apocalypse, as well as the Annunciation and Herod's Feast.
 Catalogues of the cloister bosses have been published by M.R.
 James (1911), with drawings of the bosses of the north walk.